 and I faced the same problem in my adulthood!

 So, how did I solve this?

-I edited my home and only kept things that have a purpose and became more intentional with purchases.
+I edited my home and only kept things that have a purpose (even better if multipurpose) and became more intentional with purchases.

 You see, my goal is to only have things in my home that I truly love and use – bonus if those things are multipurpose.
 Jenni Kayne‘s simple living philosophy and aesthetics are goals!